AlibabaCloudDocs/mts/intl.en-US/Best Practices/Package/How do I perform HLS package?.md

     -   Codec: AAC

-    -   SampleRate：48000 Hz
+    -   SampleRate:48000 Hz

-    -   Format：Stereo
+    -   Format:Stereo

 -   The activity is defined as follows: